josephxiao8/2PiMath/README.md

 # 2Pi

-**Note: The live site isn't deployed anymore due to the lack of resoruces to keep it running**
+**Note: The live site isn't active anymore due to a lack of resources to keep it running**

 2Pi is an online community for math problem solvers.
 Users chat and solve problems together in real time!